 On March 12, 1923, American naval officer and aviator, aeronautical engineer, test pilot, and astronaut Walter Marty “Wally” Schirra was born.
 Schirra was one of the original seven astronauts chosen for Project Mercury, United States first effort to put humans in space.
 He flew the six-orbit, nine-hour Mercury-Atlas 8 mission on October 3, 1962, becoming the fifth American, and the ninth human, to ride a rocket into space.
 He was the only astronaut to fly Mercury, Gemini and Apollo missions.

-After his graduation, Walter Schirra briefly served aboard the large battlecruiser USS Alaska and trained as a Naval Aviator at Naval Air Station Pensacola, Florida after World War II had ended.
+In the last weeks of the Second World War he served on board the USS Alaska, but the war was over before the ship reached the battle zones.
+He continued the service and trained as a Naval Aviator at Naval Air Station Pensacola, Florida after World War II had ended.
 In 1948 he joined the Fighter Squadron 71.
 Schirra was stationed in South Korea upon the outbreak of the Korean war.
 He flew 90 combat missions between 1951 and 1952, mostly in F-84 Thunderjet.
 He received the Distinguished Flying Cross and the Air Medal with an oak leaf cluster for his service in Korea.
-Schirra then worked as a test pilot, and later also became a flight instructor and carrier based aviator.
+Schirra then worked as a test pilot, where he was also involved in the development of air-to-air missiles, and later also became a flight instructor and carrier based aviator on board the USS Lexington.

 References and Further Reading: